cantrell/stable-diffusion-api-server/README.md

 The API server currently supports:

-1. Weights automatically downloaded from Hugging Face.
+1. Stable Diffusion weights automatically downloaded from Hugging Face.
-1. Custom fine-tuned models like those created with [DreamBooth](https://github.com/XavierXiao/Dreambooth-Stable-Diffusion).
+1. Custom fine-tuned models in the Hugging Face diffusers file format like those created with [DreamBooth](https://github.com/XavierXiao/Dreambooth-Stable-Diffusion).

+(Note that loading checkpoint files directly is not currently supported, but you can easily convert `.ckpt` files into the diffusers format using the aptly named [`convert_original_stable_diffusion_to_diffusers.py`](https://github.com/huggingface/diffusers/blob/main/scripts/convert_original_stable_diffusion_to_diffusers.py) script.)

 The server will run on Windows and Linux machines with NVIDIA GPUs, and on M1 Macs.
 M1 Mac support using MPS (Metal Performance Shaders) is highly experimental (and not easy to configure) but it does work, and it will get better over time.

 If you can swing it, for best results, use a dedicated Linux box.
 Performance on Windows is also very good, but I recommend a dedicated machine with no other apps running.
 You can run Photoshop on the same machine if you have to, but you will be giving up some of your GPU memory which is good for the Photoshop user experience, but bad for optimal local inference.

-**Note that this project includes the content safety filter.**
+**Note that this project uses the content safety filter.**

 ## Installation

+🤞 If anyone wants to make a detailed installation video, I would love to embed it right here. 🤞

 ### Windows, Linux, and Mac Instructions